christianvanr/dlsync/README.md

 This tool uses the following tables to store important information:
 ### dl_sync_script_history
-This table store the meta data for script files.
+This table store the metadata for script files.
 It contains the following columns:
 ```
 script_id: # for state script the script name, for migration script script name plus the version number
 object_name: the object name of the script